-i.
-Complaints that may lead to probation with a transcript notation, suspension, expulsion, or revocation of degree may only be resolved in a COD hearing or via a COD sanctioning panel.
-These panels may also assign appropriate educational sanctions.
-Other restrictions, including, but not limited to, barring from campus, no-contact orders, and removal from housing are also available only to a COD hearing or sanctioning panel or where otherwise specifically noted. ii.
+- i.
+Complaints that may lead to probation with a transcript notation, suspension, expulsion, revocation of degree, revocation of student organization recognition, or loss of approval for a student organization residence may only be resolved in a COD hearing or via a COD sanctioning panel.
+These panels may also assign appropriate educational sanctions. - ii.
 All hearings will be chaired by the COD Chair or Associate Chair.